Samir Salameh

-Samir Salameh (سمير سلامة; 16 August 1944 – 16 August 2018) was a Palestinian-French visual artist.
+Samir Salameh (سمير سلامة; 16 August 1944 – 16 August 2018) was a Palestinian-born French visual artist, known for painting.

-Life and career
+Early life

-Salameh was born in the city of SafedPalestine, on 16 August 1944 and on the impact of the 1948 exodus was forced to move with his family to the city of Majd al-Krum in Galilee, and from there to the Bint Jbeil village in Lebanon.
+Salameh was born in the city of Safed, Palestine on 16 August 1944 and on the impact of the 1948 exodus was forced to move with his family to the city of Majd al-Krum in Galilee, and from there to the Bint Jbeil village in Lebanon.
 Samir stayed with there for a short time, and continued his career in Beirut and Damascus, and finally settled in the monastery of the Christian community on the shield.

+Career

 Salameh began painting early, and received encouragement from the art teacher, a Syrian artist named Adham Ismail.
-He entered the Faculty of Fine Arts of the Damascus University and finished his studies in 1972 and then moved to Beirut, where he joined Palestine Liberation Organization.
+He entered the faculty of fine arts of the Damascus University, and finished his studies in 1972 and then moved to Beirut, where he joined Palestine Liberation Organization.
 He participated in several collective exhibitions in Beirut, as well as numerous international exhibitions on Palestine.
 He contributed to the structuring of the Union of Arab Artists, being Ismail Shammout the first General Secretary.

-In 1975, Samir moved to Paris, France to continue his studies at l'École des Beaux-Arts, in front of the Louvre Museum, and when he received his residency he discovered on the sheet card that his birthplace was in Israel.
+In 1975, Samir moved to Paris, France to continue his studies at École des Beaux-Arts, in front of the Louvre Museum, and when he received his residency he discovered on the sheet card that his birthplace was in Israel.
 He opposed that and knew that his nationality "was special," but Samir fought a few years later a war over the adoption of Safed / Palestine as a place of birth in his passport and the French had in the previous mission success in achieving them.

 After Samir finished his education and settled in France, he received a job in the Department of Arabic Literature at UNESCO Headquarters.